 The brick-clad towers step back twice in plan as they rise, providing space for roof terraces.
 Transfer structure has been limited to the first and second floors to minimise increases in floors depths that would reduce ceiling heights in the residential zones.

-Whitby Wood provided civil, geotechnical, asset protection and structural engineering services for the project, including gaining technical approvals from Network Rail for construction of the development up to the site/Network Rail boundary and the basement extension works.
+Whitby Wood provided civil, geotechnical, asset protection and structural engineering (in association with Whitby Wood Pritamdasani) services for the project, including gaining technical approvals from Network Rail for construction of the development up to the site/Network Rail boundary and the basement extension works.
 We also provided a client management team (CMT) service.

 Park Lane, Wembley, London, UK